pyrogram/pyrogram/docs/source/support-pyrogram.rst

 Donate
 ------

-If you'd also like to donate in order to support Pyrogram -- or any of my `other works`_ -- you can use the PayPal button below.
-Thank you.
+As a developer, you probably understand that "open source" doesn't mean "free work".
+A lot of time and resources has been put into the project and if you'd like to tip me for Pyrogram -- or any of my `other works`_ -- you can use the PayPal button below.
+Thank you!

 .. image:: https://i.imgur.com/fasFTzK.png
     :target: https://paypal.me/delivrance